 A couple of hints have been dropped already but Broadstairs was a favourite of the social-minded scribe and Dickens was a frequent visitor.

 Amazingly, this isn't a Wetherspoon™s but it's what it would have been called if it was one, anyways, probably.

 The aforementioned, not-so-Bleak-looking, House on the cliff was formerly Fort House and is where Dickens is said to have banged out David Copperfield one summer but the building wouldn't be rebranded for another 50 years.

 You can find all of this out inside Dickens House, a Dickens-themed and the real home of the real Betsey Trotwood in the Copperfield novel but you can find all of that out inside.

-The Thirty-Nine Steps Brewhouse is a clue to another of Broadstairs' literary connections and also holidayed here right at the outbreak of World War I.
+The 30-Nine Steps Brewhouse is a clue to another of Broadstairs' literary connections and also holidayed here right at the outbreak of World War I.

-The seventy-eight steps down to the beach are said to have been the inspiration but that's not nearly so snappy a title.
+The 78 steps down to the beach are said to have been the inspiration but that's not nearly so snappy a title.

 John Keats, Hans Christian Andersen, DH Lawrence and Oscar Wilde, no less, are also known to have stayed but all of their combined talent is outshone by former Broadstairs resident, Oliver Postgate.

 Meanwhile, back near the bandstand, this all overlooks a tidal pool, not that you'd know it unless the tide's oot, and a much better sense of the shape of the sandy bay with which you should already be familiar.